Mehar-Nafis/Terraform_GCP_OpenText/Lab3-GKE Creation using Terraform.md

 ```
 terraform show
 ```
+Navigate from the Console to `Kubernetes Cluster` to view the created cluster.
+The nodes are visible on the Compute Engine Dashboard.

 Use the `terraform destroy` command for cleaning the infrastructure used in this lab
 ```
 terraform destroy